zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

         - [Datalore](https://datalore.jetbrains.com/notebook/)
     - **Web 5.0+**
       - **DAO** --> **ACTIVE** 10min/day
-        - Blockchain A-Z™: Learn How To Build Your First Blockchain --> **ACTIVE** 10min/day
+        - Blockchain A-Z™: Learn How To Build Your First Blockchain --> **ACTIVE** 10min/day --> 2X speed & SHALLOW HANDS-ON
           - *This piece of sxxt is missing proof of stake, need supplmentary info*
           - RULE
             - *If one video is longer than 10 minutes, ramp up to the length of its video but not more than 100% time surcharge*
-          - CCS: 51.4%
+          - CCS: 53.4%
           - TEMP TIMESTAMP: 5:00
-          - ETC: 48d
+          - ETC: 23d
           - INBOUND CACHE
             - Etherscan
             - [UTXO Model](https://www.investopedia.com/terms/u/utxo.asp)